Estimated reading time: 6 minutes

 Where your money needs to go depends on your financial situation.

-If you are attending college away from home, then you may have to worry about rent.
+If you attend college away from home, you may have to worry about rent.

 However, living with your parents makes you worry-free about your daily necessities.